SAFA Women's League: Sasol Women’s National League (2009–2019)

 The Sasol Women's League is a provincial women's football league which was formed in 2009 when Sasol and the South African Football Association (SAFA) went into partnership for women's football in South Africa.
-The league comprises the champions of the nine provinces to play the National Championship and now the Hollywoodbets Super League.
+The league runs separate leagues for each of the nine provinces, and brings their champions together to play the National Championship, and its winner is promoted to the SAFA Women's League.
+Following the formation of the SAFA Women's League, the Sasol League became its second-tier / feeder league and no longer crowned the national champion.